What is Neuropsychology?

 The physical evaluation will discover reversible physical conditions that mimic Alzheimer’s Disease by undergoing comprehensive medical assessment and laboratory tests.

-The neuropsychological examination will isolate perceptual and cognitive domains and evaluate each one in relation to standardized norms.
-This includes basic perceptual-motor abilities, memory, attention and concentration, language, problem solving, mental flexibility, and orientation.
-In addition, an assessment of mood and personality is usually included.
+The neuropsychological examination will isolate perceptual and cognitive domains and evaluate each one with standardized norms.
+This includes basic perceptual-motor abilities, memory, attention, and concentration, language, problem-solving, mental flexibility, and orientation.
+An assessment of mood and personality is frequently included.
 This aids in the formulation of a diagnosis.

-There is no known cure for Alzheimer’s Disease, and treatment is limited at relief of symptoms and protection from the effects of the deteriorating condition.
-There are some new medications that may slow the progress of the disorder.
-Anxiety and agitation can be minimized through proper handling by the caretaker, but may require the use of drugs and tranquilizers.
-General nutrition, guided exercise, and activities that are mentally stimulating can be done to help an Alzheimer’s patient function at the best of his or her capabilities.
+There is no known cure for Alzheimer’s Disease, and treatment is limited to the relief of symptoms and protection from the effects of the deteriorating condition.
+Some new medications may slow the progress of the disorder.
+Anxiety and agitation can be minimized through proper handling by the caretaker but may require the use of drugs and tranquilizers.
+General nutrition, guided exercise, and mentally stimulating activities can be done to help an Alzheimer’s patient function at the best of his or her capabilities.
 Family counseling may help in coping with the changes required for home care.
 Eventually, 24-hour monitoring and assistance may be required to provide a safe environment, control aggressive or agitated behavior, and meet physiologic needs.
-This may include in-home care, boarding homes, adult day care, or convalescent homes.
+This may include in-home care, boarding homes, adult daycare, or convalescent homes.

 Caring for an Alzheimer’s patient can be an extremely difficult task and can produce an enormous strain on a family’s physical, emotional, and financial resources.
 Several local area support groups are part of the Mid-Michigan chapter.
 These support groups are free educational and supportive meetings to provide a forum for family and friends to discuss mutual problems, experiences, and ideas.